gradle/gradle/design-docs/dependency-management-bug-fixes.md

     * Failure cases are authorization error (401), server error (500) and connection exception
     * Will re-attempt download on subsequent resolve and recover
     * Will use previously cached version if run with --offline after failure

-### Implementation approach

-* The goal is to have the current behaviour of ModuleDescriptorCache and ArtifactAtRepositoryCachedExternalResourceIndex operate atomically, so that removing/expiring a module from the cache automatically removes/expires all artifacts linked to that module.
-One option is to update the ModuleDescriptorCache so that it is able to return the full CacheExternalResource for any artifacts that have been previously resolved for a particular module.
-This would mean replacing/wrapping the ArtifactAtRepositoryCachedExternalResourceIndex with calls to the ModuleDescriptorCache.
- The key entry point method is CachingModuleVersionRepository.download(Artifact).
-* Split the filestore out of the artifacts-N directory: introduce metadata-1 and filestore-1 as the 2 versioned artifact storage directories.
-The metadata-N directory will store binary artifact files, and will require a new version whenever the binary storage format is changed.
-The filestore-N directory will store downloaded files in a pattern that encapsulates the artifact identifier and the SHA1 checksum of the downloaded artifact (same as current format).

 # Correct naming of resolved native binaries